teamforus/poc-ethereum-eventhub-azure/README.md

 // Optional, but useful
 const config = require('config.json');

-// This must be done first
+// This must be done first. `config` is a json-object or file, as
+// described above.
 eventHub.configure(config);

 // Start listening using the configuration given above
-// onEvent is a function which accepts eventName and optional
+// `onEvent` is a function which accepts eventName and optional
 // eventData.
 eventHub.start(onEvent)

 // Send a message to the Azure EventHub eventHub.send(eventName, eventData);

+// Report an error in the listener.
+The `messages` parameter
+// is either a string, or an array of strings, allowing you to
+// provide a stacktrace in order to help a developer debug the issue.
+// The `cause` parameter is the event that causes the error to occur. eventHub.error(messages, cause);

 // Stop listening
 eventHub.stop();